Casey Hayward: 2020

-In Week 1 against the Cincinnati Bengals, Hayward recorded a team high 12 tackles (12 solo) and two pass deflections during the 16–13 win.
+On September 13, 2020, Hayward started in the Los Angeles Chargers' season-opener at the Cincinnati Bengals and recorded a career-high 12 solo tackles and made two pass deflections during the 16–13 win.
 He was named the AFC Defensive Player of the Week for his performance in Week 1.
-In Week 16 against the Denver Broncos, Hayward recorded his first interception of the season off a pass thrown by Drew Lock before exiting the game with a hamstring injury.
-Without Hayward, the Chargers won the game 19–16.
+He was inactive for a Week 12 loss at the Buffalo Bills after injuring his groin.
+In Week 16, Hayward recorded one solo tackle, a pass deflection, and made his first interception of the season off a pass thrown by Drew Lock before exiting the game with a hamstring injury as the Chargers defeated the Denver Broncos 19–16.
+He was subsequently sidelined for the Los Angeles Chargers' Week 17 victory at the Kansas City Chiefs.

 On January 1, 2021, Hayward was placed on injured reserve.
 He finished the season with 41 tackles, eight passes defensed and one interception.